ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Introduction

-This paper addresses two issues that cause existing AHT and ZSC methods to fail to learn policies that effectively collaborate with some teammates.
-First, existing methods~\cite{papoudakis2020liam, zintgraf2021deep, rahman_towards_2021, rahman2023generating} learn from sampling teammates from a fixed set containing few teammate policies.
-Compared to the vast space of strategies a teammate may adopt, the AHT agent will only be trained to collaborate optimally with a small set of strategies, while potentially performing poorly against others.
-Second, existing methods focus on designing diverse and incompatible teammates~\cite{charakorn2023generating, rahman2023generating, yuan2023learning}, whose return-diminishing tendencies make it challenging for a randomly initialized, RL-based AHT agent to effectively learn to collaborate with.
+This paper addresses two issues that cause current methods to fail to learn policies that effectively collaborate with some teammates.
+First, two-stage AHT methods~\citep{papoudakis2020liam, zintgraf2021deep, rahman_towards_2021, rahman2023generating} learn from interacting with teammates from a small fixed training set.
+Even when the training set is diverse, the AHT agent remains incapable of collaborating effectively with some teammates sampled from the vast space of possible strategies, specifically those with significantly different behavior from the policies in the training set~\citep{vezhnevets2020options, rahman_towards_2021}.
+Second, other work designs a diverse training set of teammate policies by maximizing adversarial diversity~\citep{charakorn2023generating, rahman2023generating}, which yields self-sabotaging teammates whose return-diminishing tendencies make it challenging for a randomly initialized RL-based AHT agent to learn to collaborate effectively~\citep{cui2023adversarial, sarkar2023diverse}.
+Despite addressing the first issue, some methods remain susceptible to the second issue by optimizing adversarial diversity~\citep{yuan2023learning}.